Nucs/JsonSettings/README.md

 ```

 * **I want a dynamic settings**
+    * Dynamic settings will automatically create new keys.
+    * [`ValueType`s](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/value-types) are returned as `Nullable<Type>`, therefore if a key doesn't exist - a null is returned.
 ```C#
 //Step 1: Just load it, it'll be created if doesn't exist. public SettingsBag Settings = JsonSettings.Load<SettingsBag>("config.json");